neurolibre/neurolibre-draft-action/README.md

 ### `journal`

 The journal for to which this paper will be submitted.
-May be either `joss` or `jose`.
-Defaults to `joss`.

 ### `paper-path`